Advertiser Disclosure

 Redeem Hilton Honors points for stays at the Waldorf Astoria Beverly Hills.
 Image Credit: Hilton

 Silver status is the lowest elite tier in the Hilton Honors program.
-One way a member can earn this status is by completing 4 stays or 10 nights (or 2 stays or 5 nights in 2022).
+A member can earn this status by completing 4 stays or 10 nights.
 Another way to earn this status is to hold the Hilton Honors American Express Card.
 The card comes with complimentary Silver status as long as you have the card.

 Fifth Night Free